Retropikzel/foreign-c/README.md

 #### Kawa
 <a name="dependencies-kawa"></a>

-Kawa Needs at least Java version 22 and jvm flags:
+Kawa Needs at least Java version 22 these flags before any other arguments:

-- \--add-exports java.base/jdk.internal.foreign.abi=ALL-UNNAMED
+- \-J--add-exports=java.base/jdk.internal.foreign.abi=ALL-UNNAMED
-- \--add-exports java.base/jdk.internal.foreign.layout=ALL-UNNAMED
+- \-J--add-exports=java.base/jdk.internal.foreign.layout=ALL-UNNAMED
-- \--add-exports java.base/jdk.internal.foreign=ALL-UNNAMED
+- \-J--add-exports=java.base/jdk.internal.foreign=ALL-UNNAMED
-- \--enable-native-access=ALL-UNNAMED
+- \-J--enable-native-access=ALL-UNNAMED

+If you are running kawa.jar with plain java then give same arguments to java without the -J prefix.

 ### Installation
 <a name="installation"></a>